- HOME

 The Company has a basic policy of using appropriate levels of remuneration and calculation methods for directors based on rank and responsibilities, within the limits decided at the General Meeting of Shareholders.
 Remuneration for directors (excluding outside directors and members of the Audit & Supervisory Committee) consists of fixed compensation (basic remuneration), performance-linked remuneration (bonuses) as short-term incentives that reflect consolidated business results, and non-cash compensation (restricted stock) as long-term incentives to contribute to increasing the Company’s stock price and corporate value.
 Basic remuneration is 70% of total compensation, followed by bonuses at 20% and restricted stock at 10%.
 To increase the objectivity and transparency of evaluating and determining the remuneration of directors (excluding outside directors and members of the Audit & Supervisory Committee), the Nomination and Compensation Committee, on which independent outside directors form a majority, provides advice and suggestions as an advisory body to the Board of Directors.
 This policy was decided by the Board of Directors after its fairness was ascertained by the Nomination and Compensation Committee.

-- Basic remuneration
+1. Basic remuneration

-- Bonuses
+2. Bonuses

-- ・ Short-term incentives (remuneration linked to business performance) paid in amounts adjusted based on consolidated business results, the total amount paid not exceeding ¥150 million
+• ・ Short-term incentives (remuneration linked to business performance) paid in amounts adjusted based on consolidated business results, the total amount paid not exceeding ¥150 million

-- (a) The representative director and directors who are also business execution officers are eligible for bonuses.
+• (a) The representative director and directors who are also business execution officers are eligible for bonuses.

-- (b) The bonus amount is calculated as follows:
+• (b) The bonus amount is calculated as follows:

-Rank-based standard amount × multiplier (%) based on consolidated performance evaluation - (c) The multiplier (%) based on consolidated performance evaluation is calculated as follows:
+• (c) The multiplier (%) based on consolidated performance evaluation is calculated as follows:

-- 1. Consolidated performance evaluation indicators are consolidated net sales and consolidated operating income
+• 1.
+Consolidated performance evaluation indicators are consolidated net sales and consolidated operating income

-- 2. Regarding the above indicators,
+• 2.
+Regarding the above indicators,

-- (i) Ratio of results for the fiscal year in review versus externally disclosed targets at the outset of the fiscal year (consolidated earnings forecasts denoted in Consolidated Financial Results)
+• (i) Ratio of results for the fiscal year in review versus externally disclosed targets at the outset of the fiscal year (consolidated earnings forecasts denoted in Consolidated Financial Results)

-- (ii) Ratio of average performance during period applicable to time of service within the lpast three years until the fiscal year in review, to average performance over the three years preceding the previous fiscal year
+• (ii) Ratio of average performance during period applicable to time of service within the lpast three years until the fiscal year in review, to average performance over the three years preceding the previous fiscal year

 The multiplier is decided based on the result of combining the aforementioned (i) and (ii) at a 60:40 ratio.

 * If there are any significant changes in the assumptions for comparison between indicators and performance due to M&A activities, changes in accounting policies, etc., the necessary adjustments will be made to the amounts of bonuses through consideration and discussion by the Nomination and Compensation Committee.
-In the fiscal year under review, adjustments were made according to the effects of M&A activities carried out in the fiscal year and the effects of the application of the Accounting Standard for Revenue Recognition from the fiscal year under review.

-- Restricted stocks
+3. Restricted stocks

-- ・ Long-term incentives to contribute to increasing the Company’s corporate value and share price provided by the allotment of restricted stocks
+• ・ Long-term incentives to contribute to increasing the Company’s corporate value and share price provided by the allotment of restricted stocks

-- ・ The total amount paid does not exceed ¥60 million
+• ・ The total amount paid does not exceed ¥60 million

 The total amount of basic remuneration has been approved by the 127th Annual General Meeting of Shareholders held on June 21, 2021, and totals for bonuses and restricted stock were approved at the 124th Annual General Meeting of Shareholders held on June 21, 2018.